 During a food challenge, your child will be asked to consume increasing doses of a food that is believed to cause an allergic reaction.
 If your child has a reaction during the food challenge, he or she will receive immediate treatment.
 The test usually lasts a few hours.

 Asthma maintenance medicines may be taken the week before the challenge.
 If your child needs to use a rescue inhaler more frequently in the week prior to the challenge, you may need to call the doctor to reschedule the appointment.

 The morning of the food challenge, bring in the challenge food and a “mixing food” as instructed by the staff, including the challenge food’s original container or packaging.
 The mixing food should be a food your child likes to eat, and the challenge food will be added to the mixing food.
-These mixing foods can be pudding, grape juice or yogurt.
+Depending on whether you child has other food allergies, these mixing foods can be pudding, grape juice, applesauce or yogurt.

 Since only one challenge food can be tested at a time, do not bring food that contains any of your child’s other allergens.
 You should also bring clear liquids for your child to drink during the challenge as well as any toys or books he or she may need to stay entertained.

 Food challenges can be confusing for children because they are being asked to eat a food that they have been taught to avoid in the past.
-You can help by encouraging and comforting your child and by explaining that the food challenge is a safe time and place to eat the challenge food.
+You can help by encouraging and comforting your child and explaining that the food challenge is a safe time and place to eat the challenge food.